artecs-group/RVfpga-sim-addons/Computer_Organization_25-26/Lab0/README.md

 ## Virtual Machine
-*You can visualize the following video from time 0:0 to time 1:45 to see the steps described in this section: [RVfpgaToolsVideo](https://www.youtube.com/watch?v=Z8QcQRW7F4s) (the video is in Spanish, but you can watch an AI-translated-to-English version of the video here [RVfpgaToolsEnglishVideo](https://www.youtube.com/watch?v=HuAF2XOMQmQ), you can watch an AI-translated-to-Chinese version of the video here [RVfpgaToolsChineseVideo](https://www.youtube.com/watch?v=A_c8GACrW9w), or you can enable the subtitles in the original video).*
+*You can visualize the following video from time 0:0 to time 1:45 to see the steps described in this section: [RVfpgaToolsVideo](https://www.youtube.com/watch?v=Z8QcQRW7F4s).

 In these labs we are going to work with a Virtual Machine (VM) with Ubuntu 22.04 Linux Operating System (OS).
 This VM can run on any native OS (Windows, Linux, macOS).
 The VM we will use belongs to the RVfpga training package, on which these practices are based.
-It is not necessary to obtain this package for the practices; however, if you are interested in going deeper into the contents that we are going to study in this course, you can request it through the following link: [RVfpga-v3](https://university.imgtec.com/rvfpga-el2-v3-0-english-downloads-page/).

 Download the VM from one of the following links.
 Both refer to the same VM, so use the one that works best for you:
 + [Virtual Machine 1st link](https://drive.google.com/file/d/1KFnJYq6krB7vYt_AqTB_zTYVmxfATwJF/view)
 + [Virtual Machine 2nd link](https://pvr-sdk-live.s3.amazonaws.com/iup/ubuntu-22-RVfpga.ova)